dvera/riskreport/biomarker/hemoglobin.md

 ## Hemoglobin

-"Hemoglobin is an iron-rich protein in your red blood cells.
-It carries oxygen from your lungs to the rest of your body.
-Your cells need oxygen to grow, reproduce, and make energy for you to function.
-Your hemoglobin levels provide information about the health of your red blood cells.
-If your hemoglobin levels are abnormal, it may be a sign that you have a blood disorder, often referred to as anemia."
+Hemoglobin is an iron-rich protein in red blood cells.
+It carries oxygen from the lungs to the rest of the body, as cells need oxygen to grow, reproduce, and generate energy.
+Hemoglobin levels provide information about the health of red blood cells.
+Abnormal hemoglobin levels may indicate a blood disorder, often referred to as anemia.

 <div style="display: flex; flex-direction: column; gap: 10px;">